BarbzCodez/BarbzCodez/README.md

 Markdown better because:

-- Is easier to learn and use, even when it isnt exported
+- Is easier to learn and use.
+- Easy to read even when it is not exported to a properly exported.
-- Widely used
+- Widely used in the industry.
+- You can personalize it as much as you want

 ### Why is my resume not showing up?